 The title above are words that stuck out to me in a song called Heroes by Amanda Cook.
-I decided to look up some deeper meaning with the word dance.
+I decided to look up some deeper meanings for the word dance.
 There are many different Hebrew words for dance.
 However, the most general word that means to dance or whirl, is karar (kaw-rar’).
-Next, we will break down the Hebrew word into it’s letters, and connect the meaning of each letter.
+Next, we will break down the Hebrew word into its letters, and connect the meaning of each letter.
 Karar is made up of one Kaf and two letters of Resh.
-The gematria (numerical) value of the letter Kaf is twenty, and it’s pictograph looks like the palm of a hand.
-The gematria of the letter Resh is 200, and it’s pictograph looks like the head of a man.
+The gematria (numerical) value of the letter Kaf is twenty, and its pictograph looks like the palm of a hand.
+The gematria of the letter Resh is 200, and its pictograph looks like the head of a man.

 Hang in there for me for just a while longer.
 I know this may contain a bit of deep information that may be complicated to some, but it is very important and effective when you look up the deeper meaning of things.
 It can bring revelation and a deeper understanding and love for the Word of God.

 So let’s get back to connecting!
 The way I look at it is this: as we mentioned earlier, the pictograph for Resh is the head of a man, which can be interpreted as a “chief”, “top”, or “head” of something.
 To me, this represents the Holy Spirit is the ultimate “chief” over my life.
 Then, you come to the pictograph for Kaf which is the palm of a hand.
 In my opinion, this represents the hand of God over my life.
 I read an interesting paragraph from hebrew4christians.com that said: